 While the north terraces face the very busy and highly polluted East Smithfield, the south rooftops feature a scenic view of St Katharine Docks' waterfront.
-Such a distinct environment forms a unique urban setting, unparalleled in its essence, history and characteristics, where on a bright, sunny day, its cobbled paths, expansive tree canopies, city skyline and water's quietude, merge with nearby iconic London landmarks like no other dockside in the capital.
+Such a distinct environment forms a unique urban setting, unparalleled in essence, history and characteristics, where on a bright sunny day, its cobbled paths, expansive tree canopies, city skyline and water's quietude, merge charmingly with iconic rooftop landmarks like no other dockside in Greater London.

-The renovated apartment was formed within a long works schedule, which culminated in a meticulously laid out residence, embracing minimalist rooftops, with abundant daylight emanating from spacious skylights.
+The renovated apartment was formed within a long works schedule, which culminated in a meticulously laid out residence, embracing minimalist rooftops with abundant daylight emanating from spacious skylights.
 We augmented indoor-outdoor fluidity by utilising large-scale granite flagstones to complement the interior's floor grid, while producing sheer contrast by planting a textural multitude of foliage and petals.
 The clients sought to minimise the impact of a lengthy renovation project amid neighbouring properties.
-Our design & build crew transported paving materials off-site to enable a considerate construction process, and minimise considerable interruption to adjacent residences – redelivering the stone once cut to size.
+Our design & build crew transported paving materials off-site to enable a considerate construction process and moderate considerable interruption to adjacent residences – redelivering the stone once cut to size.

 spread the love

-Achillea ‘Love Parade’ produces dainty, rosy pink blooms; its rounded floral plates augment a soft colour palette, contrasted by sculptural succulents.
-The Siberian yarrow is at home in the warm, south-facing terrace and its troughs' ample drainage, where this Yarrow not only spreads the love, but also withstands the windy environment.
-Nestled snugly within an abundance of diverse wildlife flora, this effortlessly grown perennial sustains beneficial Ladybirds, and enriches the soil, while enhancing the flavour of culinary herbs planted among it.
+Achillea ‘Love Parade’ produces dainty rosy pink blooms; its rounded floral plates augment a soft colour palette, contrasted by sculptural succulents.
+The Siberian yarrow is at home in the warm south-facing terrace and the troughs' ample drainage, where this Yarrow not only spreads the love, but also withstands the windy environment.
+Nestled snugly within an abundance of diverse wildlife flora, the effortlessly grown perennial sustains beneficial Ladybirds, and enriches the soil, while enhancing the flavour of culinary herbs planted among it.

 diversify the menu